sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Terminology.md

 Powershell has its own terminologies besides other shells like bash.
 It's a shell integrated with .NET, it's not a independent platform.

-- `cmdlet`: builtin utils inside powershell, implemented using other languages like `C#`.
+- `cmdlet`: precompiled .NET assemblies work for PowerShell, implemented using other languages typically in `C#`.
 - `function`: a command implemented using powershell language itself.
 - `application`: external executable.